medleyjs/medley/docs/Response.md

 ### `response.sent`

-A boolean value that indicates whether or not a response has already been sent.
+Boolean. `true` if a response has already been sent, `false` otherwise.

 ### `response.statusCode`